We've cooked up a bunch of improvements designed to reduce friction and make the.

 ML teams benefit from orchestration that is GPU-aware, developer-friendly, and policy-driven so teams can iterate quickly without paying for avoidable waste

-is an open-source, lightweight alternative to Kubernetes and Slurm — easier to operate day-to-day and built with a GPU-native design.
+dstack is an open-source, lightweight alternative to Kubernetes and Slurm — easier to operate day-to-day and built with a GPU-native design.
 It natively integrates with modern neo-clouds, so you can manage infrastructure on Runpod, other providers, or on-prem clusters from a single control plane.

-It exposes three first-class primitives you declare in .dstack.yml
+It exposes three first-class primitives you declare in .dstack.yml:

-is declarative and CLI-first: apply a YAML and dstack apply
+dstack is declarative and CLI-first: apply a YAML and dstack apply makes the desired state real (create/update/monitor).

 It functions both as an orchestrator (scheduling & provisioning) and as a team control plane (policies, metrics, and reusable project defaults), optimized for dev workflows while supporting production tasks and services.